eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

 **Frame 1**

 - Display a list of new quests (i.e. quest names).
-- The quests have to be written using meaningful texts instead of placeholders like "Lorem ipsum".
+    - The quest names have to be written using meaningful texts instead of placeholders like "Lorem ipsum".
-- Example Quest Name: "Art at UMMA."
+        - e.g. "Art at UMMA."
     - Hint: Try using components and auto-layout.
-- After clicking on one (and only one) of the quests, it should navigate to Frame 2.
+- After clicking on one (*and only one*) of the quests, it should navigate to Frame 2.

 **Frame 2**

 - Display only one quest in detail, including
     - a concise description of the quest
+        - e.g. "Go to UMMA and take 3 pictures of art pieces you liked!"
     - a map showing the quest's location (destination)
     - distance/ETA
     - buttons to accept and decline the quest
-- Example Quest Description: "Go to UMMA and take 3 pictures of art pieces you liked!"
 - After declining the quest, it should navigate back to Frame 1.
 - After accepting the quest, it should navigate to Frame 3.

 **Frame 3**

-- Display the current quest details, including
+- Display the current quest's details, including
     - a concise description of the quest
     - a map with a route to the quest's location (from the user's current location)
     - distance/ETA